brenobattaglin/crypto-converter/README.md

   <img src="https://user-images.githubusercontent.com/8771994/164107081-7904de07-7ab5-4044-b015-278bdf110017.png" alt="app image" height="650"/>
 </div>

 ## Getting Started

-1. Go to [CoinAPI](https://www.coinapi.io/) and generate your API key.
-You'll receive one via e-mail;
+1. Go to [CoinAPI](https://www.coinapi.io/) and generate your API key;
-2. Go to `packages/coin_api/lib/auth/secrets.dart` and update the final `coinApi` value with your API key.
+2. Go to `packages/coin_api/lib/src/coin_api_client.dart` and update the const `_apiKey` value with your API key you received via e-mail, otherwise, the requests for the API will fail.
 3. Build the app normally.